mint-n-pepper/DanceBotsEditor/README.md

 The editor works as follows:
 1. The user can load an MP3 into the editor.
 The backend will decode the MP3 and extract the music beat locations from the audio.
 2. Next, the user can create a choreography by configuring and placing motion and LED primitives on the music timeline.
-Since the primitives use the extracted beats as their time unit, it is straightforward to create good-looking choreographies.
+Since the primitives use the extracted beats as their time unit, it is straightforward to create beat-synchronized choreographies.
 3. When done with editing, the user saves the music and choreography to an MP3 file.
 In the left channel, the software re-encodes the music data (R+L channel are mixed when decoding); in the right channel, the software writes a signal that encodes the motion and LED commands for the robot to parse, see [here](https://www.dancebots.ch/?page_id=92) for more info.
 4. In addition to the music and choreography signal, the software pre-pends the primitive data that makes up the choreography to the MP3 data.
 This allows re-loading a Dancebot MP3 file and adapting the choreography further.